-Before an application attempts to use the SSE and/or SSE2 extensions, it should check that they are present on the processor and that the operating system supports them.
-The application can make this check by following these steps:
+Before an application attempts to use the SSE and/or SSE2 extensions, it should check that they are present on the processor:

-- 1. Check that the processor supports the CPUID instruction by attempting to execute the CPUID instruction.
-If the processor does not support the CPUID instruction, it will generate an invalid-opcode exception (#UD). - 2.
-Check that the processor supports the SSE and/or SSE2 extensions (true if CPUID.01H:EDX.SSE[bit 25] = 1 and/or CPUID.01H:EDX.SSE2[bit 26] = 1). - 3.
-Check that the processor supports the FXSAVE and FXRSTOR instructions (true if CPUID.01H:EDX.FXSR[bit 24] = 1). - 4.
-Check that the operating system supports the FXSAVE and FXRSTOR instructions. (execute a MOV instruction, true if CR4.
-OSFXSR[bit 9] = 1). - 5.
-Check that the operating system supports SIMD floating-point exception handling. (execute a MOV instruction, true if CR4.OSXMMEXCPT[bit 10] = 1).
+- 1. Check that the processor supports the CPUID instruction.
+Bit 21 of the EFLAGS register can be used to check processor's support the CPUID instruction. - 2.
+Check that the processor supports the SSE and/or SSE2 extensions (true if CPUID.01H: EDX.SSE[bit 25] = 1 and/or CPUID.01H: EDX.SSE2[bit 26] = 1).